 Sadly for loyal Delta flyers, SkyMiles are the exception to this rule.
 Delta was the first airline to roll out basic economy awards when using miles – and as of publication, they're still the only airline to do it.
 Worse yet, these pesky basic economy award tickets have now spread worldwide.

-Just this week, we unearthed a ton of cheap nonstop Delta flights to Europe this summer.
+Just recently, we unearthed a ton of cheap nonstop Delta flights to Europe this summer.
 If you wanted to book these flights with cash, you're looking at forking over an offensive $1,100 or more per ticket or more than 100,000 Delta SkyMiles – and that only puts you in basic economy!

-Instead, book those Delta flights via Virgin Atlantic or Air France/KLM Flying Blue for as low as just 40,000 points roundtrip … for a main cabin fare!
+Instead, book those Delta flights via Virgin Atlantic or Air France/KLM Flying Blue for as low as just 40,000 points or so roundtrip … for a main cabin fare!
 That means you get a checked bag, seat assignment, and all the other main cabin perks we love.
 And while it's not quite free, both airlines charge reasonable cancellation fees of $50 to $75 to get your miles back.

 With American Airlines, for example, you're always getting a main cabin fare when you redeem AAdvantage miles.
-That includes these fares to Europe for just 38,000 miles roundtrip.
+That includes these fares to Europe for just 35,000 miles roundtrip.

 Best of all, you can cancel these fares at any time and get the points back into your account – plus have any taxes and fees you paid refunded to your credit card, too.